Insights & Analysis

-The Post-Pandemic Debt Storm: Why Bankruptcy Filings are Surging to 15-Year Highs
+The Post-Pandemic Debt Storm: Why Bankruptcy Filings Hit a 15-Year High

 By Alexander Hernandez, J.D., Professor, and Author of Consumer Bankruptcy Law (Routledge).